-But there are a range of strategies that can help you navigate your online world more skillfully.
+But there is a range of strategies that can help you navigate your online world more skillfully.

-3. Support others.
 Listen to what they say and comment in the chat or follow up with an email or call.
 Every person you encounter has the potential to become an ally and a part of your network.
-This doesn’t happen automatically especially on virtual platforms; rather, it requires effort and follow up.
+This doesn’t happen automatically, especially on virtual platforms; rather, it requires effort and follow-up.

-4. Set boundaries.
 It is physically and mentally impossible to be all things to all people at all times.
 You have several options here.
 When you are not available, have an out-of-office message that says: “I appreciate your email.
-I am offline for next X number of hours.
+I am offline for the next X number of hours.
 Look forward to getting back to you”.
-If someone texts and expects instant response, then simply respond with a message like “Thanks, will get back to soonest”.
-Remember other people’s urgency is not necessarily yours.
+If someone texts and expects an instant response, then respond with a message like “Thanks, will get back to soonest.”
+Remember, other people’s urgency is not necessarily yours.

 5. Master the YES sandwich:

-9. Laugh.
 Find the humor in a situation and then laugh about it.
-A good belly laugh is said to strengthen your immune system and increases the production of antibodies and cells that fight off disease.
+A good belly laugh is said to strengthen your immune system and increase antibodies and cells that fight off disease.
 Laughing is also said to decrease blood pressure.